scality/bert-e/templates/subtask_issue_not_supported.md

 {% endblock %}

 {% block message %}
-The Jira issue {{ issue.key }} is a subtask.
+The Jira issue {{ issue.key }} is a subtask and cannot be used to reference a branch.

+{% if pairs %}
 I can only merge the following issue types into development branches:

 Jira issue type  |  corresponding branch prefix
 -----------------|------------------
 {% for pair in pairs -%}
 `{{ pair }}` | `{{ pairs[pair] }}`
 {% endfor %}
+{% endif %}

 To fix this problem: